TTP-225 printer streamlines workflow at leading Moscow diagnostics laboratory

 Unfortunately, specimen-tracking equipment from a previous vendor had trouble keeping up with the work volume and was not always dependable, slowing down testing, hampering operations and service, and driving up the cost of expensive chemical agents

 "When the specimen flow started to increase like an avalanche, the problems with the old equipment became obvious," said the laboratory's RuLIS Information System Development and Implementation Manager.
 "The need for speed, quality of printing, and printer reliability became even more apparent to us."

 TSC and its Russian reseller offered the perfect solution – TSC's TTP-225, a compact two-inch-format 203-dpi barcode label printer that is used in medical facilities around the world.
 The TTP-225 prints on high-strength polypropylene labels instead of paper to ensure durability and readability, one of NACCP's key requirements.
 And it can use the existing ribbon stock purchased for the lab's old printers, reducing the cost of consumables.

 The TTP-225 is much easier to calibrate than the previous printer and supports web-based printing via a Java plugin.
-It also runs on either Win 32, Win 64 and Linux platforms and comes with a two-year limited warranty, the best in the barcode printer industry.
+It also runs on either Win 32, Win 64 and Linux platforms and comes with a standard two-year limited warranty.

 "All of these factors convinced us that we were making the right choice.
 We would definitely recommend TSC's solution to new clients," the RuLIS manager declared.
 "The quality of service, and the promptness with which TSC responded to our needs in solving unconventional integration-related issues was excellent."